Employees First Labor Law

 In California, the workers’ compensation system is designed to help injured employees get the treatment and financial support they need to recover and move forward.
 At Employees First Labor Law, we know how to navigate the complexities of burn injury claims—and we fight to get you every dollar you deserve.

-What Types of Burn Injuries Are Covered Under Workers’ Comp?
+What Types of Burn Injuries Are Covered Under Workers’ Compensation?

-California law requires employers to provide workers’ compensation coverage for any injury that arises out of and in the course of employment (AOE/COE).
-This includes:
+Under California workers’ compensation law, employers must provide benefits for any injury that arises out of and in the course of employment (AOE/COE).
+This includes many types of burn injuries that occur in workplace environments where employees are exposed to heat, chemicals, electricity, or radiation.

 🔹 Thermal Burns